White Latin Americans: Peru

-According to the 2017 census 5.9% or 1.3 million people self-identified as white of the population.
+According to the 2025 census 9% or 2.9 million people self-identified as white of the population.
 This was the first time the census had asked an ancestral identity question.
-The highest proportion was in the La Libertad Region with 10% identifying as white.
+The highest proportion was in the Piura Region with 20,4% identifying as white.
 They are descendants primarily of Spanish colonists, and also of Spanish refugees fleeing the Spanish Civil War.
 After World War II, many German refugees fled to Peru and settled in large cities, while others descend from Italian, French (mainly Basques), Austrian or German, Portuguese, British, Russians and Croatian immigrant families.